A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Application to Digital Twin

 \subsection{Results}

-Figure \ref{fig:results_DT_1} shows the predicted crack growth rate (left column) and the relative percent difference, $\eta$, between the predicted (DT) and actual (PT) crack growth rates (right column) is given by:
+Figure \ref{fig:results_DT_1} shows the predicted crack size, $c$, (left column) and the relative percent difference, $\eta$, between the predicted (DT) and actual (PT) crack growth rates (right column) given by:

-Each plot in Figure \ref{fig:results_DT_1} illustrates results for the DT model trained with orders of derivatives ranging from zeroth to third.
-The orange and blue points indicate the crack growth rate observed in the initial nominal DT model and in the PT inspections, respectively.
-The vertical dotted lines represent the inspection steps, $i$, where the first vertical dashed line corresponds to the first inspection and update point, $i=1$.
-At $i=0$ (at $N=0$, not shown), quality control inspection data could be acquired after manufacturing but before the PT service life.
-At this point, crack state data ($a^{PT}$ and $c^{PT}$) could be obtained but PT-specific crack growth rate data would not be available until $i=1$.
-Consequently, since the DT model has not yet been updated to account for the any specific PT at $i=0$, the corresponding initial DT model prediction will be that of a nominal crack growth rate (orange dots) until the first update, $i=1$.
-Training of the initial nominal model benefited significantly from including derivatives in the training data, which reduced the DT model error from 40\% to less that 10\% for the DT model with $1^{st}$-order derivatives and higher.
+Each plot in Figure \ref{fig:results_DT_1} illustrates results for the DT model trained with orders of derivatives ranging from zeroth to fourth.
+The yellow and blue points (and lines) indicate the crack size observed in the initial nominal DT model and in the PT inspections, respectively.
+The vertical dotted lines represent the inspection steps, $i$, where the second vertical dashed line corresponds to the first inspection and update point, $i = 1$.
+At the first vertical dashed line corresponding to $i = 0$ (at $N = 0$), quality control inspection data could be acquired after manufacturing, but before the PT service life.
+At this point, crack state data ($a^{PT}$ and $c^{PT}$) could be obtained, but PT-specific crack size data would not be available until $i = 1$.
+Consequently, since the DT model has not yet been updated to account for any specific PT at $i = 0$, the corresponding initial DT model prediction will be that of a nominal crack size (yellow points and lines) until the first update, $i = 1$.
+Training of the initial nominal model benefited significantly from including derivatives in the training data, which reduced the DT model error from more than 14\% to less than 2\% for the DT model with $1^{st}$-order derivatives and higher as shown in Figure \ref{fig:results_DT_1}(c).

-Figure \ref{fig:results_DT_1}(a) plots the results of the baseline case in which the initial exact GP model was not updated throughout the DT model service life.
-In this baseline case, it was expected that the DT model will track the nominal (initial) data and not evolve toward the PT data.
+Figure \ref{fig:results_DT_1}(a) plots the results of the baseline case in which the initial Cholesky factorization GP (no sparsification) model was not updated throughout the DT model service life.
+In this baseline case, it was expected that the DT model will track the nominal (initial) data and not evolve towards the PT data.
 As expected, plotting $\eta$ over the service life illustrates no improvement and eventual divergence in accuracy with respect to the PT.
 In other words, the initial nominal model becomes increasingly inaccurate as the PT service life progresses.
-Additionally, the DT models that were trained using at least first-order derivatives more accurately model the nominal crack growth rate.
+Additionally, DT models that were trained using at least first-order derivatives more accurately model the nominal crack size.
+As shown in the left column of Figure \ref{fig:results_DT_1}(a), there is a significant under-prediction of the fatigue crack size for the DT model trained without derivative data.